 One thing most of us can agree on is that the last Star Wars film, The Last Jedi, left a divided fanbase in its wake.
 Lucasfilm really needed to knock it out of the park with Solo: A Star Wars Story in order for it to unite the fans once again.
 I don’t think it did that.
 Not that you should base your movie-going experience on any internet critic-aggregate site, but Rotten Tomatoes’ is showing Solo at a “Fresh” 71%, but with an audience score currently sitting at 50%.
 If that’s not a divided audience I don’t know what it.
 Critical response to the film has been mostly good and box office projections are, as expected, good as well, it is pretty safe to say the film will be financially successful.
 I never read reviews or gauge others’ thoughts before I watch a film I intend to review.
 So, I went in with an open mind and an optimism that a fan of many decades must surely have.
 I must say I enjoyed the film, I did.
 I just didn’t enjoy it as much as I should have, or thought I would.
 I left feeling… undecided.

+We all know that the film’s original directors Chris Miller and Phil Lord were fired after filming begin.
 Though I’m unsure of the specifics, evidently Lucasfilm head Kathleen Kennedy just wasn’t pleased with the direction and deemed a change was necessary.
 Lawrence Kasdan, screenwriter of past Star Wars films Empire Strike Back and Return of the Jedi, and writer of Solo: A Star Wars Story, was said to be less than pleased himself.
 Hitmaker Ron Howard was brought onboard to direct and the film got back on track.
 So was this merging of directing styles why I was so conflicted?
 Did Howard reshoot all the Miller/Lord setups, or did some remain?
 Is that what bothered me with the film?
 I don’t know.
 Join me as I try to break the film down into what I thought worked and what I though didn’t work.
 Needless to say, if you haven’t seen the film, there be spoilers ahead!
 You have been warned.

 First off, let’s get one thing straight: Alden Ehrenreich was a great Han Solo!
 I’ve only seen him 2016’s Hail, Caesar!, in which he gave a great performance, but I was originally shaky on his casting.
 Like most of you, it was hard to imagine anyone else except Harrison Ford in the iconic role.
 However, Ehrenreich pulled it off.
 His performance was both unique and an homage to Ford’s take on the character.
 He definitely makes the character his own, but he left in just enough Ford to acknowledge the pop culture phenomenon that is Ford’s Han Solo.

 That being said, film’s opening didn’t feel like I was about to embark on a “Star Wars Story.”
 There was no iconic crawl.
 I know, Rogue One let us know that these spinoff films wouldn’t be beholden to the iconic crawl, but then Solo goes ahead and gives a little, abbreviated crawl setting up the state of affairs that ends up making me feel cheated.
 If they were going to do that, they should’ve just gone ahead and given us the whole shebang, iconic horn blasts and crawl.
 It’s not that big a deal, but it did irk me a bit.
 Not a real problem, let’s move on.

 The opening scene takes place down on Han’s home planet of Corellia and we’re shown the awful living conditions, and follow Han as he’s being chased by some criminals he’s cheated and we get a whole land speeder chase scene.
 He meets up with his beloved Qi’Ra (Emilia Clarke), gets threatened by some crazy-looking slug creature, escapes and vows to get off the planet.
 It just didn’t work for me, the whole speeder chase, the dialogue; it’s all rushed and just felt a bit awkward.